 The International Polar Year 2007-09 was a joint effort of the international polar science community to highlight the important contribution of polar research.
-Built during the IPY, the Princess Elisabeth station is in the long lineage of historical stations constructed during the International Geophysical Year (IGY) 1957-58.
-A fitting successor to the King Baudouin station which was built by Belgium in 1958 and closed in the 1960's, the station aims to make its historical contribution to scientific research in the Polar Regions, leading to a greater understanding of our World and the way it functions.
+Built during the IPY, Princess Elisabeth Antarctica joins a long lineage of historical stations constructed during the International Geophysical Year (IGY) 1957-58.
+A fitting successor to the King Baudouin station which was built by Belgium in 1958 and closed in the 1960s, the station aims to make its historical contribution to scientific research in the Polar Regions, leading to a greater understanding of our World and the way it functions.